LilConsul/tinycompiled/README.md

 ## Overview

-TinyCompiled takes programs written in **TinyASM** (`.tc` files) — a simplified, human-readable assembly-like language — and translates them into real **x86-64 NASM assembly**, allowing users to see exactly how each instruction maps to low-level operations.
+TinyCompiled takes programs written in **TinyCompiled** (`.tc` files) — a simplified, human-readable assembly-like language — and translates them into real **x86-64 NASM assembly**, allowing users to see exactly how each instruction maps to low-level operations.
 By combining compilation with visualization, TinyCompiled bridges the gap between abstract programming concepts and the underlying machine instructions, making it a powerful tool for students, educators, and hobbyists.

 ## Key Features

-### 🔄 TinyASM (.tc) → NASM Translation
+### 🔄 TinyCompiled (.tc) → NASM Translation
-TinyCompiled converts TinyASM instructions into NASM assembly line by line, including:
+TinyCompiled converts TinyCompiled instructions into NASM assembly line by line, including:
 - Arithmetic operations
 - Data movement
 - Control flow